mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

         # Optional asynchronous log queue size.
 Defaults to 512 events in the queue
         # before new events are discarded.
         buffer-size = 512

-        # Optional flag to start the writer.
-Defaults to `true`.
-If `false`, we assume
-        # you will use your own writer to dequeue events form the queue.
-        start-writer = true
       }
     }